aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 SageMaker Projects can support custom template offerings where organizations use a minimum AWS CloudFormation template to execute a Terraform stack and create the resources needed for an ML workflow.

-In this section of this repository we will take a look how we can set up an Amazon SageMaker Project to automate and standardize the different steps involved in a Machine Learning Lifecycle by extending the SageMaker provided templates to provision AWS resources with Terraform and connect the use case code with GitHub repositories.
+In this section of this repository we will take a look how we can set up an Amazon SageMaker Project to automate and standardize the different steps involved in a Machine Learning Lifecycle by extending the SageMaker provided templates to provision AWS resources with Terraform and connect the use case code with GitLab repositories.